yatush/ha-7inch-display/README.md

 # Installation process

 # Things I've tried along the way
-* The Orange Pi Zero 4 was chosen over Raspberry Pi 4 - It consumes less power, gets to lower temperature and is smaller.
+* The Orange Pi Zero 4 was chosen over Raspberry Pi 4 - It consumes less power, gets to lower temperature and is smaller (dimensions).
 Performance-wise, it's weaker, but good enough to run browser smoothly with the right tweaks.
 * Temperature-wise - I've run this for over a month, and it runs ~70ºC.
 I never saw it goes above 77ºC.
 * The specified monitor is a good balance between price and performace.
-Higher resolution monitors require more CPU resources, which means hotter and more power.
+Higher resolution monitors require more CPU resources, which means higher temperature and more power consumption.